Out with the old, as Chinese chase new luxury labels abroad

 "They will go for smaller brands, but only if they have heard about them before," says James Servini, head of personal shopping at Selfridges in London.

-Favorite watch brands include Patek Philippe, Piaget, Vacheron Constantin and Rolex.
-Chinese shoppers prefer to buy diamonds than watches from Cartier, while popular jewelry products include Bulgari's Serpenti bracelets and Van Cleef's Alhambra pendants, the survey showed.
+Favourite watch brands include Patek Philippe, Piaget, Vacheron Constantin and Rolex.
+Chinese shoppers prefer to buy diamonds than watches from Cartier, while popular jewellery products include Bulgari's Serpenti bracelets and Van Cleef's Alhambra pendants, the survey showed.

 "After all these years of repression, I think they are expressing a new-found sense of freedom through their luxury purchases," said Priscille de Benoist, head of personal shopping at Printemps.